ritrafa/Gib-Work-Bounties/docs/CREATING_BOUNTY.md

 ![Choose a Template](screenshots/3.png)

-Select the appropriate template based on the customer's requirements:
+<span style="color:blue;">Select the appropriate template based on the customer's requirements:</span>
-- **Technical Review Bounty - with Code Review**: If a code review is specifically required.
+- <span style="color:blue;">**Technical Review Bounty - with Code Review**: If a code review is specifically required.</span>
-- **Technical Feedback Bounty - without Code Review**: For technical reviews that include API tests or documentation reviews but no direct code access.
+- <span style="color:blue;">**Technical Feedback Bounty - without Code Review**: For technical reviews that include API tests or documentation reviews but no direct code access.</span>
-- **General Technical Review Bounty**: For general technical reviews where it is not specified or known if the process involves open source.
+- <span style="color:blue;">**General Technical Review Bounty**: For general technical reviews where it is not specified or known if the process involves open source.</span>

 ### Step 6: Fill in the Template

 ![Fill in the Template](screenshots/4.png)

-Replace placeholders in the chosen template with specific details about the bounty you are creating.
+<span style="color:blue;">Replace placeholders in the chosen template with specific details about the bounty you are creating.</span>

 ### Step 7: Create Bounty on gib.work

 ![Create Bounty on gib.work](screenshots/5.png)

-On gib.work, click 'Create' and choose 'Reward a Pull Request' for bounties where multiple submissions are possible but only the most fitting one gets rewarded.
+<span style="color:blue;">On gib.work, click 'Create' and choose 'Reward a Pull Request' for bounties where multiple submissions are possible but only the most fitting one gets rewarded.</span>

 ### Step 8: Link GitHub Issue

 ![Link GitHub Issue](screenshots/6.png)

-Copy and paste the URL of the issue you created into the designated field on gib.work.
+<span style="color:blue;">Copy and paste the URL of the issue you created into the designated field on gib.work.</span>

 ### Step 9: Set Bounty Details

 ![Set Bounty Details](screenshots/7.png)

-After fetching the issue, select the work category, fill in the estimated effort in hours, and set the bounty amount before you finalize by clicking 'Create Bounty & Escrow Funds'.
+<span style="color:blue;">After fetching the issue, select the work category, fill in the estimated effort in hours, and set the bounty amount before you finalize by clicking 'Create Bounty & Escrow Funds'.</span>

 ## Conclusion

-Following these steps, you will have successfully created a bounty on gib.work.
-This process ensures a structured approach to sourcing contributions and rewarding the most fitting submissions.
+<span style="color:blue;">Following these steps, you will have successfully created a bounty on gib.work.
+This process ensures a structured approach to sourcing contributions and rewarding the most fitting submissions.</span>